-Prior to working with iCorps, the GBREB had been exposed to the idea of cloud computing.
-They had moved their line of business applications from on-premise to the cloud via a private cloud provider.
+Prior to working with iCorps, the GBREB had moved their line of business applications from on-premises to the cloud via a private cloud provider.
 Unfortunately, they soon ran into the complications that many businesses face when using private cloud providers.
 The quality of their service declined, and there weren't clear boundaries surrounding data ownership.
 Our cloud consultants recognized that a public, rather than private, computing environment would help ameliorate these concerns.
 Our technicians thoroughly evaluated their everyday business processes, the content generated, and how they used and stored their data.
 From there, iCorps developed a strategic road map to ensure a seamless transition from private to public cloud.

 To ensure that the GBREB had a solid foundation, iCorps began by modernizing their endpoints.
 This involved migrating their machines to Windows 10, allowing them to fully leverage the Office 365 application suite and simplify their licensing.
 The move took place in-office, outfitting their employees with new application-layer security and access to sync engines such as OneDrive.
 The next step was thoroughly tracking the life cycle of their data.
 By carefully mapping their work processes, iCorps was able to ensure that the system set-up was intuitive for employees and didn't disrupt extant workflows.
 On a less granular level, iCorps wanted to ensure that all applications were effectively communicating with one another, data, and the overall system architecture.
 This was imperative to mitigating complications during the migration process.

 If your business isn't tapping into the benefits of the cloud yet, we can help.
 As an award-winning Microsoft cloud partner, iCorps is uniquely qualified to assess your business's cloud readiness and determine which cloud IT solutions support your goals most effectively.